Top 8 In Ear Monitor Systems for Every Budget (2025 Guide)

 What Is an In Ear Monitor System?

-Really simply.
-In-ear monitor systems are audio devices that let musicians hear a mix that they have defined directly in their ears.
-This means that each person on stage with you can be hearing the same song you are playing in different ways to benefit everyone.
+Really simply, in-ear monitor (iem) systems are audio devices that let musicians hear a mix that they have worked out, directly in their ears.
+This means that each person on stage can be hearing the same song, but set up sonically different, in the best way for them.

-These systems are small making them portable so that you can move around on stage while not missing a thing.
-Different from the old monitors, they produce remarkable quality directly to your ears.
+These systems are small, making them portable, so that you can move around on stage while not missing a thing.
+Different from the old monitors, they produce a remarkable high quality sound directly to your ears while also blocking out the noise around you.

-They really are a must have if you want to step up your game.
+They really are a must have if you want to step up your live music game.

 The History of In Ear Monitors

 In-ear monitors date back to the late 1980s when the engineer Jerry Harvey 1st created them custom for Van Halen’s drummer, Alex Van Halen.
-Take a quick jump to the 1990s and they were already a staple for all the big name acts of the era.
+Then, taking a quick jump to the 1990s, they became a staple for all the big name acts of the era.

-Musicians ranging from Adele to Dave Grohl have sung the praises of in-ear monitors for their impact on live music.
+Musicians ranging from Adele to Dave Grohl have sung the praises of iems for their impact on their live music.

-These devices have become an industry standard helping musos avoid stage noise, maintain consistency and, as an added bonus, prevent hearing loss.
+These devices have become an industry standard helping musos avoid stage noise, maintain consistency and, as an added bonus, prevent hearing loss (now who doesn't want that?).

 Types of In Ear Monitors